This post may contain affiliate links, view our disclosure policy.

 - All of your dog’s needs

-One of the best things about camping is spending quality time with family and friends away from high-tech distractions.
+The best part about camping is spending quality time with the whole family (away from electronics and high-tech distractions) and creating family memories.

-Maximize the fun by reading up on and purchasing some of these awesome portable yard games, as well as bring along the following.
+Maximize your screen-free fun by checking out the list of our favorite portable yard games, as well as consider bringing along the following:

 Items to remember

 - Travel hammock

 - Camera/GoPro (Let the big kids do the filming!)

 Camping in Cold Weather

 Camping in cold weather has its own master camping list and separate challenges if you’re not adequately prepared.